-Gujarat Assembly elections: Counting of votes begins as BJP eyes seventh straight win
+Gujarat Assembly elections: BJP races past 100 seats in early trends, eyes seventh straight win

-Exit polls have projected the BJP to comfortably retain power, defeating the Opposition Congress and Arvind Kejriwal’s Aam Aadmi Party.
+The saffron party is leading in over 130 seats after the first hour of counting, while the Congress is ahead in about 35 of the 182 constituencies.

-Counting of votes for the Gujarat Assembly elections began at 8 am on Thursday.
-There are 182 seats in the state Assembly and a party needs to win at least 92 to form a government.
+The Bharatiya Janata Party has established leads in more than 130 of the 182 seats in Gujarat where counting of votes for the Assembly elections began at 8 am on Thursday.
+The Congress is ahead in about 35 constituencies.

-Exit polls have projected the Bharatiya Janata Party to comfortably retain power in the state for a record seventh time in a row, defeating the Opposition Congress and Arvind Kejriwal’s Aam Aadmi Party.
+Exit polls have projected the BJP to comfortably retain power in the state for a record seventh time in a row, defeating the Opposition Congress and Arvind Kejriwal’s Aam Aadmi Party.

 Elections for the Gujarat Assembly were held in two phases and the state recorded a voter turnout of 64.33% – a drop of over 4% compared to the last polls held in 2017.